ArsenijN/OLX_hi-res_IV_extension/README.md

 (translation:)
 ```
-Details for jar replenishment "On the author's coffee"
+Details for jar replenishment "On coffee for author"

 Recipient: Nochevnyi Arsenii
 IBAN: UA933220010000026202353751326